-- The knowledge, understanding and confidence to cook meals at home - An understanding of how to economise when planning a meal - Ability to transfer practical skills learnt to different recipes https://qualifications.pearson.com/en/qualifications/myskills/btec-home-cooking-skills.html
+- The knowledge, understanding and confidence to cook meals at home - An understanding of how to economise when planning a meal - Ability to transfer practical skills learnt to different recipes - How to safely and hygienically organise a home kitchen - Nutritional knowledge - Knowledge of food provenance https://qualifications.pearson.com/en/qualifications/myskills/btec-home-cooking-skills.html

-Students will cook on a fortnightly basis; please note that there will be an approximate cost of £80 per student, for the school to purchase ingredients for the practical lessons.
+Students will cook on a fortnightly basis; please note that there will be an approximate cost of £50 per student per year of study, for the school to purchase ingredients for the practical lessons.
 Some students may be entitled to help with this payment, please see Miss Gosling for more information.